 Senior Vice President

-Midy is a communication strategist and generalist by trade; and a futurist at heart.
-Her career spans the public and private sector, and has often intersected with pressing policy and social issues affecting societal systems.
-She is nationally recognized for her ability to devise local, state and national campaign strategies that are sustainable, creatively conceptualized and smartly implemented.
-As a result, she is well respected among corporate representatives, political thought-leaders, community advocates and next-generation Millennial influencers.
+Midy is a communication strategist and generalist by trade – and a futurist at heart.
+Her career spans the public and private sectors and has often intersected with pressing policy and social issues affecting societal systems.
+She is nationally recognized for her ability to devise local, state and national campaign strategies that are creatively conceptualized, smartly implemented and sustainable.
+She is also a skilled brand strategist with a long track record of integrating executive visibility and social media-driven content-curation strategies to build brand awareness for organizations as they aim to influence national narratives on important issues.
+As a result, she is well respected among corporate representatives, political thought leaders, community advocates and next-generation influencers.

 Midy’s work experience began in 1999 in Miami, FL where she worked for more than six years in public health communication for Golin, an international communication agency headquartered in Chicago.
 Here she was part of the team that created the nationally recognized youth-led anti-tobacco movement, truth.
 After moving to Washington, D.C. in 2004, she joined the reputation management firm, Walker Marchant, and gained valuable experience in litigation communication for Fortune 500 companies such as Eli Lilly, Tyco, Arbitron and Best Buy.